-Consider the following factors before purchasing your next ladder for your attic from our online store.:
+Consider the following factors before purchasing your next ladder for your attic:

 Attic ladder kits are made to fit between the current framing of your attic and your ceiling.
 You might have to enlarge your existing attic access hole just a little in order to get your new kit to fit.
 Be sure that the end of your ladder sits in a safe part of the opening and you have plenty of room to move.

 The attic floor and roof are most likely framed with either trusses or perhaps individual rafters as well as floor joists.The truss roofs work as an interlocking device and the elements should not be cut, while typical framing can be reorganized quickly.

 Joist Spacing and Orientation